NHLBI has funded the Resequencing and Genotyping (RS&G) Service to make DNA resequencing and

 sufficient resources to fully utilize/share the data generated by the service.

-- Previously the RS&G Service had only considered investigations using human DNA.
-The Service is now accepting pilot applications on non-human models through a shortened application template.
+- The RS&G Service accepts investigations using human and non-human DNA.
 Priority is given to researchers investigating the genetic components involved in the cause, variable outcome, and progression of heart, lung, and blood diseases and disorders.

 - Applications are submitted online through this Web site.